dinhminhtaicv-cyber/Booking.App/README.md

 ## 📋 Table of Contents

-1. 🤖 Introduction
+- 🤖 Introduction
-2. ⚙️ Tech Stack
+- ⚙️ Tech Stack
-3. 🔋 Features
+- 🔋 Features
-4. 🎥 Demo
+- 🎥 Demo
-5. 🤸 Quick Start
+- 🤸 Quick Start
-6. 📂 Project Structure
+- 📂 Project Structure
-7. 🚀 Highlights
+- 🚀 Highlights
-8. 🔮 Future Improvements
+- 🔮 Future Improvements

 ---

 ## 🤖 Introduction

-This is a full-stack mobile application built with **React Native**, designed to provide a seamless experience for exploring and booking properties.
+This project is a full-stack mobile application built with **React Native**.

-The project showcases practical development skills such as:
+It focuses on delivering a seamless experience for browsing and booking properties while demonstrating real-world development skills such as:

-- UI/UX design
+- Clean UI/UX design
 - API integration
 - State management
-- Real-time data handling
+- Dynamic data handling

 ---